zhangtianshu/zhangtianshu.github.io/_pages/about.md

 - 11/2023: Check out our new preprint: [TableLlama: Towards Open Large Generalist Models for Tables](https://osu-nlp-group.github.io/TableLlama/).
 - 10/2023: 1 paper accepted at EMNLP 2023.
 - 07/2023: 1 paper is accepted as a demo paper at SIGDIAL 2023.
-- 06/2023: Give a talk: Unveiling Unveil the Mystery of LLMs in The Ohio State University, College of Education.
+- 06/2023: Give a talk: Unveiling Unveil the Mystery of LLMs at College of Education (OSU).
 - 05/2023: 1 paper is accepted at ACL 2023.
 - 06/2022: Our team won the 3rd place in the Alexa Prize TaskBot Challenge ($50K prize).
 - 05/2022: Excited to start my internship at IBM T. J. Watson Research Center (New York) and our paper was accepted at ACL 2023.